All of David Cronenberg’s films are confrontational, provocative, disturbing, and yet highly entertaining.

 Cronenberg’s 2007 film was Eastern Promises, which received nominations and/or awards from The Golden Globes, The British Film Awards, the Academy Awards and the Genies, where it won seven of the coveted Canadian film awards.

 Looking at David Cronenberg’s films, it is easy to see that while he has chosen to remain within a relatively narrow field, each project was a new direction; a new experiment; a new vision.
-His fans eagerly await the release of his next film, whatever it may be.
+His fans eagerly await the release of his next film.